algolia/kubernetes-hands-on/README.md

 ### What this is

-This is a hands-on course to get started with Kubernetes (k8s).
+This is a hands-on course to get started with Kubernetes (Kubernetes).
 It starts with the basics and moves up in complexity.
-At the end of this course, you should be able to deploy an API in k8s that is accessible from the outside.
+At the end of this course, you should be able to deploy an API in Kubernetes that is accessible from the outside.

 ### What it's *not*

-This is not a course on how to install, manage or deploy a k8s cluster.
+This is not a course on how to install, manage or deploy a Kubernetes cluster.
-Neither is it a course to understand how k8s works internally.
+Neither is it a course to understand how Kubernetes works internally.
 However, if you're interested in this topic, see [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

-## What is k8s?
+## What is Kubernetes?
 What is it used for

-k8s is an open-source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.
+Kubernetes is an open-source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.

-k8s has a number of features.
+Kubernetes has a number of features.
 It can be seen as:

 * a container platform,
 * a microservices platform,
 * a portable cloud platform, and a lot more.

-k8s provides a container-centric management environment.
+Kubernetes provides a container-centric management environment.
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.
 This provides much of the simplicity of Platform as a Service (PaaS) with the flexibility of Infrastructure as a Service (IaaS), and enables portability across infrastructure providers.

 ## Glossary

 * **YAML (yml)**

 A markup language that relies on spaces and tabulations.
-All k8s configuration is written using YAML.
+All Kubernetes configuration is written using YAML.

 You will feel the pain of missing tabs and spaces.
 Feel free to use a linter, such as <http://www.yamllint.com/>.